evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Check out the settings on the page to see more options.

 #### Repotracker Settings
-By default, project create mainline commits (also known as waterfall versions or cron builds).
+By default, Evergreen creates mainline commits (also known as waterfall versions or cron builds) for enabled projects.

-Admins can prevent projects from creating mainline commits by disabling repotracking, while still allowing for other kinds of versions (periodic builds, patches, etc).
+Admins can prevent projects from creating mainline commits by **disabling repotrackin**g, while still allowing for other kinds of versions (periodic builds, patches, etc).

-Additionally, admins can Force Repotracker Run to check for new commits if needed (Evergreen occasionally misses commits due to misconfiguration or GitHub outages).
+Additionally, admins can **Force Repotracker Run** to check for new commits if needed (Evergreen occasionally misses commits due to misconfiguration or GitHub outages).

 ### Access and Admin Settings